What is CBD?

 CBDa demonstrates superior (more rapid) bioavailability

 CBDa activates the serotonin 5-HT1A receptor (just like CBD) and research is indicating that CBDa has superior anti-nausea effects

 CBDa has Anti-Inflammatory and Analgesic effects

 In one lab study, CBDa turned out to be a surprisingly efficacious Anxiolytic, which suggests that CBD and CBDa are together synergistically more effective in reducing anxiety

 A recent study by European Neuropsychopharmacology found that CBDa had antidepressant effects at doses 10-100 times smaller than CBD

 CBDa and CBD appear to enhance and improve each other’s effects as a combination therapy.
 Required dose levels appear to be smaller, Absorption and response appear to swifter, and overall effectiveness appears to improve.

 How does Feelgood Essentials produce CBD Oil?
 We never force or attempt to speed up decarboxylation using heat or any other artificial method.
-We have always believed that a total full spectrum CBD oil should contain as much as possible, of all the essential cannabinoids, Terpenes and Flavonoids that the plant naturally produces.
+We have always believed that a total full spectrum CBD oil should contain as much as possible, of all the essential cannabinoids such as CBDa, Terpenes and Flavonoids that the plant naturally produces.